dorianbayart/TowerDefenseGame/README.md

 It takes some time to build a tower
 [Live here.](https://dorianbayart.github.io/three.js/controls/)

+---
 ## 12. Energy (WIP)

 Add the _energy_ concept:
 - the builder produces energy
-- building a tower consume energy
+- building a tower consumes energy
-- launching a missile needs energy
+- towers in 'attack mode' are consuming energy
 [Live here.](https://dorianbayart.github.io/three.js/energy/)

+---
 ## 13. Towers can be updated (TODO)

 Choose the tower you want to build